 Determining target accounts

 To determine your target accounts your CRM system is leading.
-Furthermore, your CRM helps you determine your target accounts.
-What is your ideal customer?
-Or in ABM terms, what is your Ideal Customer Profile (ICP)?
+Your CRM helps you determine your target accounts.
+Who is your ideal customer?
+In ABM terms, what is your Ideal Customer Profile (ICP).
 The goal is two-sided:

 Collecting relevant contacts

-Next step is to get insight in the DMU on a contact level.
+The next step is to get insight into the DMU on a contact level.
 Which people are involved in the purchasing process of your product or service?
-Also think about influencers here.
+Also, think about influencers here.
 You take these roles or functions from buyer persona research.

-Generally, within your organization, much is known about the target accounts.
+Within your organisation, much is known about the target accounts.
 Gather this information and enrich it with information from the website and by monitoring social channels and news about the accounts.
-You can also use Google Alerts for this.
+You can use Google Alerts for this.

 There are also tools you can use to grasp ‘intent’.
-There are plenty of product and service comparison tools – such as G2crowd – that offer visitor information.
+There are plenty of product and service comparison tools that offer visitor information.
 This way you immediately know which accounts show an interest in your product or service.

 Content creation

 You use the insights you found for your content creation.
-Personalization plays an important role here, so think of adding a company logo to a whitepaper for a specific account.
-Or personalizing web pages based on which account views the page.
-Hence, you can provide each target account a super relevant experience on your website tool.
+Personalisation plays an important role here.
+Think of adding a company logo to a whitepaper for a specific account.
+Or personalising web pages based on which account views the page.
+This way you can provide each target account a super relevant experience on your website tool.

-There are plenty of tools that offer personalization.
+There are plenty of tools that offer personalisation.
 Most important is that these are linked to your marketing automation platform (MAP).
 Many MAPs have this functionality already, such as Hubspot, Eloqua, Pardot and Marketo.
-For stand-alone personalization tools, you can have a look at Evergage, Rightmessage en Google Optimize.
+For stand-alone personalisation tools, you can have a look at Evergage, Rightmessage en Google Optimize

 Campaign execution